PerfLab-io/devtools-frontend/scripts/ai_assistance/README.md

 ## Evaluating the results

 **Steps**
-1. Serve the `scripts/ai_assistance` folder by using a simple file server.
+1. Serve the `scripts/ai_assistance` folder in 8000 port by using a simple file server.
 For example:
 ```
 python3 -m http.server
 ```